orbbec/OrbbecSDK_v2/examples/2.device.firmware_update/README.md

 This sample demonstrates how to use the SDK to update the firmware of a connected device.
 It includes functions to list connected devices, select a device, and update its firmware.

-> Note: This sample are not suiltable for Femto Mega, Femto Mega i, and Femto Bolt devices.
+> Note: This sample are not suiltable for Femto Mega, Femto Mega I, and Femto Bolt devices.
 > For these devices, please refer to the this repo:[https://github.com/orbbec/OrbbecFirmware](https://github.com/orbbec/OrbbecFirmware)

 ### Knowledge